 Do you want to learn how to make movies?
-Are you looking for a free film school?
+Are you looking for an online film school dedicated to beginning videographers?
 Ever wanted to learn how to shoot videos?

 Parents, please read the content warning for this course.